LCAD-UFES/dgfann_lcad/README.md

 300: maximum epochs to train
 ```

-**To run GC to the AOC neural netowork, repeat the same process using the 'dgfann_aoc' directory instead of the 'dgfann_velocity' directory.**
+**To run GC to the AOC neural network, repeat the same process using the 'dgfann_aoc' directory instead of the 'dgfann_velocity' directory.**

 ## How to run your NNs and see the results

-You can test your NNs with the test set and build plots with:
+* In the master node, run the Velocity neural networks with the test set (it is defined in the file 'config.py', variable 'nomeArqTeste'):
 ```
+cd dgfann_lcad/dgfann_velocity
 ./utils/02-gen_plots.sh
 # the plots will be placed in 'results_plots'
 # the neural outputs will be placed in 'results_ann'
 ```
+* To AOC neural network, run the same command, but in directory 'dfgann_aoc' instead of 'dgfann_velocity'.

 ## Additional data and experiments